 11 Things to Know Before Your First Overseas PCS Move

-Once the excitement of the news wears off a bit, there are a few things to pay attention to, especially if this is your first time moving outside the U.S.
+Once the excitement of the news wears off a bit, there are a few things to pay attention to, especially if this is your first time moving outside the U.S. (Note: we realize a move during the pandemic brings extra requirements and changes, so check with your installation for the most current info.)

 1) As with anything military related, it’s all about the paperwork.

-Double check to make sure that every family member is listed on official orders, and names are spelled correctly.
-You’ll need that information in order to apply for the no-fee government passports required for PCS travel and all other paperwork.
+Double check to make sure that every family member is listed on official orders, and that names are spelled correctly.
+You’ll need that information in order to apply for the no-fee government passports required for PCS travel and all your other paperwork.
 Check with the specific location to see if you’ll also need a visa.

 Schedule your overseas medical clearance ASAP, which you’ll need before travel can be arranged.
 The paperwork and appointments can be a headache, but the military has to ensure the overseas location is equipped to handle your family’s medical needs.